 11: gently drop the kachori in medium hot oil. the oil should not be too hot or at a low temperature.

 12: the kachori will begin to puff in some seconds. nudge and press lightly with a spoon so that the kachori puffs up…. like the way we do for pooris.

 13: with a slotted spoon, turn over and fry the other side.

-14: these kachoris are creamish white when fried due to the all purpose flour. so they don’t become browned like kachoris made from whole wheat flour. remove from a slotted spoon when both sides are crisp and done. drain on paper towels. prepare the remaining kachoris in the same way.
+14: these kachoris are creamish white when fried due to the all purpose flour. so they don’t become browned like kachoris made from whole wheat flour. remove from a slotted spoon when both sides are crisp and done. drain koraishutir kochuri on paper towels. prepare the remaining koraishutir kochuri in the same way.